 Usual Adult Dose for Cushing's Syndrome

-Use: For the treatment of adult patients with Cushing's disease for whom pituitary surgery is not an option or has not been curative
+Use: For the treatment of patients with Cushing's disease for whom pituitary surgery is not an option or has not been curative

 Renal Dose Adjustments